-- In the case of British nationals: either a valid passport or a valid full or provisional British photo-card driving licence (a driving licence can be used only if the applicant is a British National) - In the case of EU nationals: a valid full EU Member State passport or a valid national identity card issued by the relevant authority of an EU Member State.
-Applicants from the European Economic Area (EEA) also require a visa to work in the UK.
-A copy of proof of the visa is also required. - In the case of all other nationals: either a valid passport plus original Home Office document confirming right to work in the United Kingdom (such as visa / entry clearance) or an Identity Card for Foreign Nationals issued by the Home Office or UK Border Agency including UK travel documents issued by the UK Border Agency to persons with asylum status, humanitarian protection status or discretionary leave to remain or a Biometric Residence Permit issued by the Home Office or its agencies.
+- In the case of British nationals: either a valid passport or a valid full or provisional British photo-card driving licence (a driving licence can be used only if the applicant is a British National) - In the case of EU nationals: a valid full EU Member State passport or a valid national identity card issued by the relevant authority of an EU Member State provided the EU national meets the relevant government criteria for entry into the UK using such a card.
+Applicants from the European Economic Area (EEA) also require a visa to work in the UK. - In the case of all other nationals: either a valid passport plus original Home Office document confirming right to work in the United Kingdom (such as visa / entry clearance) or an Identity Card for Foreign Nationals issued by the Home Office or UK Border Agency including UK travel documents issued by the UK Border Agency to persons with asylum status, humanitarian protection status or discretionary leave to remain - An eVisa issued by the Home Office or its agencies.
+An eVisa is an online record of immigration status and the conditions of permission to enter or stay in the UK.
+This information is available in a digital format which can be accessed by using a unique share code provided by the applicant.
+The applicant requires an online UKVI account to be able to access an eVisa.